kiavashp/kiavashp.github.io/docs/_words/a-weapon-in-love.md

-And what if we find, after so many years the Us we knew became the piles we feared that our bond is now built from the times we *didn't* get along
+And what if we find, after so many years the Us we knew became the piles we feared that our bond is now built upon the times we *didn't* get along

-Will this be how our love ends? from decades ago between two dear friends to watching the dust settle upon the love we had told ourselves was strong
+Will this be how our love ends? from decades ago between two dear friends to watching the dust settle on the love we had told ourselves was strong